arunpraba/reactjs.org/src/content/reference/react/startTransition.md

 <Intro>

-`startTransition` enables you update the state without blocking the UI.
+`startTransition` enables you to update the state without blocking the UI.

 ```js
 startTransition(scope)